 'How is she?' he asks when she comes back.

 Bev Shaw responds only with a terse shake of the head.
 Not your business, she seems to be saying.

-Menstruation, childbirth, violation and its aftermath: blood-matters; a woman's burden, women's preserve.
+Menstruation, parturition, violation, and their aftermath: blood-matters.i A woman's burden, women's preserve.
 Of no interest, without public projection.
 To be kept quiet, a shame, a secret.
 Another kind of secret.
 Is it actually another kind ?
 Perhaps all secrets are the same one secret after all.

 Not for the first time, he wonders whether women would not be happier living in communities of women, accepting visits from men only when they choose.
 His experience supports the notion, but then again has he known any women ?
 Who was a woman, Melanie ?
 Rosalind ?
 Thirty years between them, yet in the end what was the difference ?
 Such a naive contrivance, "when they choose".
 What will they choose, and who will care what their choice was ?